BYTESHAUS/read-write/README+/software/QA/README+/code-quality.md

 **B)** While design hammers formworks of code <mark>concrete</mark>, [coding frames](https://github.com/byteshaus/use-dev/tree/main/README%2B/frames) reinforce it.

-**C)** Coding isn't a self-contained activity but an ingredient of design, where quality is a motive, derivative, and bonus.
+**C)** Coding isn't a self-contained activity but an ingredient of software, along with design, tests, and documentation.
+Where quality is a motive, derivative, and bonus.

 Quality code does the work of <ins>introducing</ins> design rather than prompt deciphering and patching.